-Accounting principles generally accepted in the United States of America require that Management's Discussion and Analysis; the Local Government Employees' Retirement System - Schedules of the Proportionate Share of the Net Pension Liability, and Contributions as stated in the table of contents, the Law Enforcement Officers' Special Separation Allowance - Schedules of Changes in Total Pension Liability, and Total Pension Liability as a Percentage of Covered Payroll; and the Other Post-Employment Benefits - Schedule of Changes in the Total OPEB Liability and Related Ratios as stated in the table of contents, be presented to supplement the basic financial statements.
+Accounting principles generally accepted in the United States of America require that Management's Discussion and Analysis; the Local Government Employees' Retirement System - Schedule of the Proportionate Share of the Net Pension Liability and Contributions; the Law Enforcement Officers' Special Separation Allowance - Schedule of Changes in Total Pension Liability; Schedule of Total Pension Liability as a Percentage of Covered Payroll; and the Other Post-Employment Benefits - Schedule of Changes in the Total OPEB Liability and Related Ratios as stated in the table of contents, be presented to supplement the basic financial statements.
 Such information, although not a required part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic or historical context.